 - Nov.
 7 - 8 x 0.25 hill repeats with jog back downhill recoveries (3ish warm up, 1ish cool down).
 I did not feel nearly as bad as I expected I would on this one, being 2 days after the Bass Pro half (when I initially saw it on my training schedule I thought, "Whaaaaat?!
 Whyyyyy?").
 Hill repeats are always beasts, and I always huff and puff like crazy on them, but I managed a solid effort, with all of my grade adjusted paces sub-6:00.
 I ran these back and forth in a "bowl", so did 4 repeats were on one hill and 4 on another.
 Each of the hills climbs about 100 feet in 0.25 mile, but one starts off steeper then gets more incline-y, and the other is a more constant grade, so I think they both have benefits.
 It's always somewhat discouraging to have my heart pounding near max when I'm running 7:0X pace, so I'm glad that Strava does GAP to confirm that my effort was there!

 - Nov.
 16 - 10 x 800 m with 2:45-2:50 jog recoveries (2.1 warm up, 2 cool down, for 12 total) in: 2:54, 2:54, 2:55, 2:55, 2:56, 2:57, 2:58, 2:58, 2:59, 2:58 (average 2:56) for a really solid regression run, haha!
 While I couldn't come anywhere near my goal splits for this workout, I finished it.
 I was proud of myself for not walking away when it became blatantly clear that I was not going to hit any reps in my goal range or even close.
-My goal was to start at 2:50 and work down to 2:45, but I simply didn't have it.
+My goal was to start at 2:50 and work down to 2:45 (and that was actually a compromise from my coach's original instructions of doing them all in 2:45!), but I simply didn't have it.
 I sure learned why my coach typically puts an entire week between the 24 miler and this workout; I believe the schedule switch we made in this cycle will be better for my marathon, but it also resulted in me bombing these 800s (although I've also bombed them twice before even being a week removed from the 24, so really it's just tradition at this point!).
 I never felt like I was running fast, but my legs sure wouldn't move any quicker.
 Guess I should have run the final repeat in 3:00 to have a perfect positive split, but halfway through my goal became to just keep the rest under 3:00 -- and I sure had to fight for that!
 I averaged 2:54 on this workout before Phoenix, so this one wasn't hugely horribly worse, but I like to think I'm much more fit now and my marathon goal is bigger now.
 When I ran this before Phoenix I had a fantastic day; this time around my day was craptastic but I hung on the best I could.
 Hopefully I can replicate the former type of day on marathon day, but if not at least I now have practice hanging on and rallying for a back-up plan.

 - Nov.
 19 - 17 miles with a 5 mile progression, described below.